Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ##### ChildVerificationFailed

 Check the SMD logs to determine the cause of the bad Redfish path encountered during discovery.

 ```
+# get the SMD pod names
+ncn # kubectl -n services get pods -l app.kubernetes.io/name=cray-smd
+NAME                        READY   STATUS    RESTARTS   AGE
+cray-smd-5b9d574756-9b2lj   2/2     Running   0          24d
+cray-smd-5b9d574756-bnztf   2/2     Running   0          24d
+cray-smd-5b9d574756-hhc5p   2/2     Running   0          24d

+# get the logs from each of the SMD pods
+ncn# kubectl -n services logs <cray-smd-pod1> cray-smd > smd_pod1_logs
+ncn# kubectl -n services logs <cray-smd-pod2> cray-smd > smd_pod2_logs
-ncn# kubectl -n services logs <cray-smd-pod> cray-smd > smd_logs
+ncn# kubectl -n services logs <cray-smd-pod3> cray-smd > smd_pod3_logs
 ```

 ##### DiscoveryStarted

-The endpoint is in the process of being inventoried.
-Wait until the discovery job completes and rerun the test.
+The endpoint is in the process of being inventoried by Hardware State Manager (HSM).
+Wait for the current discovery process to end which should result in a new LastDiscoveryStatus state being set for the endpoint.

+Use the following command to check the current discovery status of the endpoint:

 ```
-ncn# kubectl -n services get jobs | grep hms-discovery
+ncn# cray hsm inventory redfishEndpoints describe <xname>
 ```